 Point spreads at Maryland online sportsbooks

 You can compare the latest point spreads across various sports at Maryland online sportsbooks in our live odds feed.
 Click on any of the odds to go directly to the online sportsbook, open a new account and claim your Maryland sports betting bonus for new players.
 You can use the drop-down menu to switch over to live moneyline odds or live totals odds.

 What is a point spread?

 A point spread (also known as an equalizer or handicap) is a bet where the goal is to pick a winning side based on the number of points the sportsbook will add or subtract.

 It can get interesting when one side is heavily favored to win a game.
-A sportsbook will subtract some points from the favorite’s total or adds the same number to the underdog to even out the field.
+A sportsbook will subtract some points from the favorite’s total or add the same number to the underdog to even out the field.

 If you were to bet on the favorite, that team would need to “cover the spread,” meaning it would have to win by more points than the indicated difference.
 On the other hand, a bet on the underdog is successful if that team either loses by fewer points than the spread or wins the game by any score.